jagdeesh41/Maverick/bankchain-project/bankchain-frontend/README.md

 1. **Static Lloyds Internet Banking chrome** — login page + accounts dashboard, styled to match the real Lloyds IB screens you shared.
-   Nothing on these two pages talks to a backend except login.
+   Nothing on these two pages talks to a backend except login
 2. **The real app** ("Digital Assets") — fully wired to `bankchain-backend`.
 Every button, form, and table here calls a real endpoint.
 This is the part you can actually demo end-to-end